definitelynotbs/fluid-simulator/README.md

 fig1 and fig2 .pdf files: Snapshots of a couple experiments of mine, demonstrating the interesting visual results and dynamics of program.

 theFluidSim.gif: The resulting simulation from a very large fluid with wind programmed to hit a "flame" at a fairly high speed coming from the right.
 Visual results are quite interesting and entertaining when attention is paid to the detailed, fractal-type patterns.
 This simulation took quite some time.
+Fluid on top of screen is a result of semi-open boundary conditions.

 ![](https://github.com/definitelynotbs/fluid-simulator/blob/master/sample_images/theFluidSim.gif)